-Violence against girls and women is one of the most devastating human rights violations, affecting one-third of women globally.
-COVID-19 is exacerbating this global crisis.
-At the same time, critical and historically under-resourced frontline women’s groups and responders are facing challenges as funding gets diverted to other crises during the pandemic.
+Violence against girls and women is one of the most devastating and persistent human rights violations, affecting one-third of women globally.
+At the same time, critical and historically under-resourced frontline women’s groups and responders are facing challenges as funding gets diverted to other crises.
 To end violence against girls and women, it is essential that funds be directed to the experts: women’s organizations and grassroots groups.
 Mobilizing support to these organizations is urgent.

-The UN Foundation and Spotlight Initiative have selected the following first cohort of Fund grantees based on a criteria and track record of GBV and VAWG work, grassroots women’s and feminist leadership, regional diversity, urgency of resourcing needs, and those experiencing historic barriers in accessing funding of this kind.
+The UN Foundation and Spotlight Initiative selected the first cohort of Fund grantees based on their track record of GBV and VAWG work, grassroots women’s and feminist leadership, regional diversity, urgency of resourcing needs, and their experience of historic barriers in accessing funding of this kind.

 The WithHer Fund, a partnership between the UN Foundation and the Spotlight Initiative, aims to equip small, high-impact grassroots women’s organizations on the frontlines of ending gender-based violence (GBV) and violence against women and girls (VAWG) with the resources they need to continue their critical work.

 Smaller grassroots and local women’s organizations at the frontlines of GBV face challenges to accessing funds due to large grant sizes, extensive reporting requirements, and the resource-heavy grant application procedures of traditional donors.
 The WithHer Fund aims to support smaller organizations through a feminist grantmaking approach, which include a collaborative and partnership-oriented model of core grantmaking based on unrestricted funding, flexibility, and trust throughout the entire grant process.
 The Fund also aims to complement existing women’s funds by raising money from new or untapped sources, such as private sector entities.